SingaporeMotherhood | Parenting

 September 2011

-Child Care In Singapore: Nannies & Babysitters
+Childcare In Singapore: Nannies & Babysitters

 She may not be a Maria from The Sound Of Music, a Mrs Doubtfire, or even a Mary Poppins.
-But if your baby is still very young, having a nanny or a babysitter who can provide one-to-one care for him could be the best option.
+But if your baby is still very young, and you need childcare, having a nanny or a babysitter who can provide one-to-one care for them could be the best option.
+This is someone whom you employ to care for your baby in your home, or in their own homes.
+Most parents find one through word-of-mouth, based on recommendations from friends and relatives.

 PROS